-If you don’t like to overthink your songs, maybe that could be a wrap.
-But there is more to reflect on for those who want to pursue differences with the standard US version.
-Here’s why I think it matters.
-If your mileage varies, let’s compare notes.
+If you don’t like to overthink your songs, that could be a wrap.
+(Update: you can download a pdf of the lyrics here).
+But there may be more to learn if we reflect on its differences from the standard version and why they matter.

 Falling Out of Love With This Tune

-Growing up, I stopped thinking that the middle-of-the-road Lutheran theology I had been taught—and that, for me, is encoded in the standard version—made much sense.
-Especially I could not make heads or tails of a theory called “substitutionary atonement” that sought to explain why I should care about Jesus.
-This held that he was important, not mainly due to his teachings, nor as an exemplary role model as prophet and “brother of our blood and bone,” nor because of the historical tradition he started—which I later came to understand as deeply conflicted internally, and prone to going off the rails in spectacular train wrecks, yet at its best commendable and worth fighting to keep on track.
-Rather, I gathered that Jesus was important within an ahistorical metaphysical scheme: he was born to make a blood sacrifice that somehow paid (“substituted for”) a metaphysical debt, incurred by humans whom God would otherwise condemn to hell.
-I gathered, whether by being badly taught or a bad pupil, that “the historical tradition Jesus started” basically reduced to people who believed this, and that is was what “his teaching” meant.
+Sometime in my teens, I stopped thinking that the middle-of-the-road Lutheran theology I had been taught—encoded in the standard form of this song—made much sense.
+Especially I couldn’t make heads or tails of a theory called “substitutionary atonement” that sought to explain why I should care about Jesus.
+This theory holds that Jesus’s teachings were not especially important, nor was he especially important as role model in his life as a prophet or (as “Every Star” says) “brother of our blood and bone,” nor even because of the historical tradition he started—a tradition that I now understand as deeply conflicted internally, and definitely prone to fly off the rails in spectacular train wrecks, yet worth fighting to keep on track in its stronger forms.

 Can This Tune Be Saved?